 The refills came in a box small enough to fit through the letterbox on its own.
 It’s worth keeping these boxes to one side, because this is what you’ll use to send the refill pouches back for reprocessing.
 By sending the pouches back after you’re done with them, you reduce plastic waste by 97.5%!

 I’m a sucker for a scent.
 There, I’ve said it.
-To tell you the truth I hate cleaning, and having a product that smells beautiful really helps me motor.
+To tell you the truth I hate cleaning and having a product that smells beautiful really helps me motor.
 Splosh don’t disappoint here.
-All of their products smell gorgeous.
-Their laundry detergent smells lovely, and putting the clothes out to dry was an experience I’ll be glad to repeat.
+All their products smell gorgeous.
+Their cotton flower laundry detergent smells especially lovely – putting the clothes out to dry is an experience I’ve been glad to repeat.

 All of the products I’ve tested clean just as well as Method, if not better.
 The washing up liquid in particular is amazing – it smells delicious and foams up so much better than my usual Method washing up liquid.
 The laundry detergent and kitchen cleaner both clean just as well as their Method counterparts, with the bonus of smelling better.